 The options that involve a substantial urban extension to the south east (a Garden City suburb) would provide enhanced opportunities for supporting mixed-use development within this area, and link well with employment land opportunities and existing employment sites.
 To be implemented successfully, development at this scale would also need to be supported by infrastructure upgrades, which in the longer term could have benefits for the economy by improving accessibility for residents and businesses.
-For options 1, 2 and 3, which involve a higher level of growth at a Garden City Suburb, it is more likely that the level of development and contribute to the wider New City concept.
+For options 1, 2 and 3, which involve a higher level of growth at a Garden City Suburb, it is more likely that the level of development could deliver the strategic and local infrastructure needed to support the development and contribute to the wider New City concept.
 At a lower level of growth at a Garden City Suburb (as per option 4), achieving these positive effects would be more uncertain.
 In particular, a more dispersed approach (option 5) would be less likely to deliver comprehensive mixed use developments, infrastructure upgrades and would not present the same opportunities to expand / build upon existing employment sites.

 Overall, option 1 is predicted to have a significant positive effect as it should deliver substantial improvements to infrastructure as part of a large Garden City Suburb.
-Option 2 is also predicted to http://www.pas.gov.uk/pas/core/page.do?pageId=156210): "Ultimately, the significance of an effect is a matter of judgment and should require no more than a clear and reasonable justification."
+Option 2 is also predicted to have a significant positive effect.

-12 Schedule 1 of the Environmental Assessment of Plans and Programmes Regulations 2004 have a significant positive effect.
 It provides the opportunity to deliver infrastructure improvements as part of a substantial Garden City Suburb, as well as supporting growth to the south west of the urban area, which ought to support regeneration within inner Warrington.